Monday, September 23, 2024

 Ultimately, whether ancient or contemporary, remembered or forgotten, these myths and deities remain undeniably Filipino, woven into the fabric of the nation’s identity.
 Through tales of gods and goddesses, Filipinos continue to explore their collective history, values, and connection to the divine, keeping their cultural heritage alive in the face of modernity.

-Bathala Maykapal – The supreme god and creator of the universe, also known by names like Anatala, Molayare, and Diwata.
+Bathala Maykapal – The supreme god and creator of the universe, the Diwata of the Anitos also known by names like Anatala, Molayare, and Diwata.
 He rules over everything and sends anitos (spirits) to help humans with different tasks like farming, war, or traveling.
 Early Tagalogs also used "Bathala" to refer to omens, celestial bodies, and even animals like crows or alligators.
 In modern times, Bathala is often used to refer to the Christian God.

 Bathala